RobertScovell/PPToolsForSTEPS/README.md

 /imageAnalysisDTCWT
 ==================
-This folder contains a Python3 script to analyse both the global and the local anisotropy in a given image.
+This folder contains a Python3 script to analyse both the global and the local anisotropic scaling, using the DTCWT, for a given image.
 It displays the fraction of power in each sub-band/scale and also the local orientation for a range of scales.
 It uses just the CSV image as the input.

 /stochasticNoise
 ===============